New summer library services with curbside pickup

 What is Peer Review?

-Peer review, also called refereeing, is a prepublication process used by most scholarly journals.
-Before an article is accepted for publication, the editors will send the manuscript to outside experts for review.
+Peer review, also called refereeing, is a review process used by most scholarly journals.
+Before an article is accepted for publication, the editors will send the manuscript to disciplinary experts for review.
 The reviewers will then provide feedback on the quality of the research in the paper.
-The author can usually make revisions and resubmit the work for final acceptance.
+The author can usually make revisions and re-submit the work for final acceptance.

 Why do I care if an article is peer-reviewed?

 Peer-reviewed articles are the gold standard for academic research.
-For students, it means that other experts have read and approved the methods and conclusions of the work, providing extra authority to the piece.
+For students, it means that other experts have read and approved the methods and conclusions of the work, which provides extra authority to the research.

 How do I find peer-reviewed articles?